PeterJackNaylor/ScaleDependantCNN/README.md

 ## Nextflow specifics
 Please modify the `nextflow.config` to meet the specificities of your informatics setup.
 We used a SGE cluster provided by RIKEN AIP with CPU and GPU queues.
-Processing the PanNuke dataset requires more memory and computational power then the others, if you are limited in this regard please remove this dataset from the `benchmark.nf` file.
+Processing the PanNuke dataset requires more memory and computational power then the others, if you are limited in this regard, please remove this dataset from the `benchmark.nf` file.
 ## Reproduce results in paper
 Please run the commands in this order:
 ``` bash